 Large off-grid and battery backup PV systems, often require greater charging than a single controller can provide.
-To meet the charging requirements of these large systems, several TriStar™ or TriStar MPPT™ controllers can be connected in parallel to a battery bank.
+To meet the charging requirements of these large systems, several TriStar™ or TriStar MPPT™ charge controllers can be connected in parallel to a battery bank.
 Each controller is connected to its own separate PV array.
-This document provides answers to frequently asked questions, and tips concerning the operation and setup of these large multiple TriStar and TriStar MPPT controller systems.
+This document provides answers to frequently asked questions and tips concerning the operation and setup of these large multiple TriStar and TriStar MPPT controller systems.

 March 11, 2015

 Morningstar manufactures solar controllers for charging battery banks with nominal voltages of 12 to 48 Vdc and a range of maximum charging currents from 4 to 60 Amps.
-The TriStar and TriStar MPPT controllers have the highest charging current ratings with 30A, 45A or 60A maximum charging.
+The TriStar and TriStar MPPT controllers have the highest charging current ratings with 30A, 45A, or 60A maximum charging.
 Larger battery banks often require greater charging than a single controller can provide.
 Generally, there is no problem with charging battery banks with several charging sources.
 The TriStar MPPT manual states the following.
-“Multiple TriStars can be installed in parallel on the same battery bank to achieve higher charging current.
+“Multiple TriStars can be installed in parallel on the same battery bank to achieve a higher charging current.
 Additional parallel controllers can also be added in the future.”
-Here are a few considerations for the use of parallel solar controllers:
+Here are a few considerations for the use of parallel charge controllers:

 - Each solar controller must have its own separate solar array and each array is configured and sized in accordance with the solar controller specifications.